 #7 Can women with PR+ (progesterone receptor positive cancer) use progesterone?

 This is a controversial topic and you would need to do your own research to decide what resonates with you.
 Progestin (the synthetic progesterone) has been linked to various forms of cancers – it is, however, a totally different animal from bioidentical progesterone.
+Please read Part 1 of the Progesterone Series article that cites all the studies that prove this point.
 What fuels the cells is either synthetic progesterone or the “dirty” progesterones (which are the unfavorable metabolites of progesterone) which are broken down in your gut and liver.

 #8 What is better – progesterone in pill or topical form?